 Do you know what health issues Doodles are prone to?
 Check out our overview of the most common Doodle health problems and diseases.

 On dog food labels, you might also notice lamb meal listed as an ingredient.
 Although it’s more processed than regular, fresh lamb meat, it’s still a great source of protein, amino acids, and other nutrients.
 In fact, lamb meal is a more concentrated form of protein and nutrients than regular lamb meat.

 Not only is lamb healthy, it’s also very tasty.
 For fussy dogs, lamb might be the perfect option in dog food, as it’s extremely palatable.
 It has a rich flavor and aroma that no dog can say no to.

 - High in omega fatty acids

 - Might be suitable for dogs who are allergic or sensitive to chicken

 - High fat content might not be suitable for less active or senior dogs

 - More expensive than some other protein sources

-Let’s have a look at the two best lamb dog food products…
+Let’s have a look at a few of the best lamb dog food products…

 Nutro Limited Ingredient Diet Grain-Free Adult Large Breed Lamb & Sweet Potato Recipe